 Sutter Maternity Hospital (later named Sacramento Memorial Hospital), was known as “Sacramento’s Baby Hospital”.
 Over its lifespan generations of Sacramentans (approximately 350,000 babies) were born there.

 Sutter Memorial Hospital moved from East Sacramento into new Midtown Sacramento facilities in 2015.
-This move paved the way for the development of the site to residential use.
+This move paved the way for the development of the old hospital site to residential use.

 It was then that a group of Sutter Memorial Hospital nurses, the Camellia Society of Sacramento and Stonebridge Properties joined forces to save the well-loved camellia.